alperbas/cacti-pppoe-counters/README.md

 # cacti-pppoe-counters

+Execute as a cacti script/command.

-Get interface counters from virtual interfaces without resetting data.
+Get interface counters from virtual interfaces without interruption.